-(Marge and the rest of the family groans in frustration, and walk off)
+[Marge and the rest of the family groan in frustration, and walk off]

-- Ordered Apology: After Homer is revealed innocent, Rock Bottom is left to admit they "make mistakes", leading them to screen a very long list of previous inaccuracies and lies they've made in investigations, which pan up the screen in a blur like speed (amusingly the Simpsons can still read them).
+- Ordered Apology: After Homer is revealed innocent, a discredited Rock Bottom is left to admit they "make mistakes", leading them to screen a very long list of previous inaccuracies and lies they've made for phoney investigations, which pan up the screen in a blur like speed (amusingly, the Simpsons can still read them).

 - Outrun the Fireball: The DVD commentary describes the manner of Homer's escape from the candy convention (using a can of Buzz Cola and some Pop Rocks), complete with a Pre-Mortem One-Liner ("See you in Hell, candy boys!"), as "A parody of every Bruce Willis movie ever made".

 - Quote Mine: Homer is accused of sexual harassment and goes on Rock Bottom to give his side of the story.
 The interview that aired cut up his comments to make it sound like he was admitting guilt... then apparently starts taking his anger out on the host.
 It's done in an incredibly obvious and poor fashion as well, with really obvious jumps and things changing in the background — and people still buy it.
 Those things include a very prominent clock which jumps around between hours, despite the whole interview taking minutes, and the "taking his anger out on the host" is a freeze frame of Homer with a confused look on his face.
 Then at the end, when the show has to broadcast a correction, they show it so fast it was almost a Blipvert.What Homer actually said: Well, somebody had to take the babysitter home, then I noticed she was sitting on the Gummi Venus, so I grabbed it off her.
 Ohhhh... just thinking about that sweet, sweet candy, ahhh...
 I just wish I had another one right now!